PostHog/posthog.com/contents/blog/raising-3m-for-os.md

 This software helps you model out how much of the company you are selling.
 You can experiment with different scenarios and their impact at series A stage.

 We tried doing this on spreadsheets but it quickly became apparent we couldn't quite get the maths right.
-We found cap tables weirldy hard to do.
+We found cap tables weirdly hard to do.
 That's probably just us.

 ### Legal doc management